HISTORY OF THE CRUSADERS SOUTH AFRICA MC

 SOUTH AFRICA MC was established.

-• It was agreed that Rocky would be President, Brazzo would be Vice President with Andy as
+• It was agreed that Rocky would be President, Brazzo would be Vice President

 • Arnold Aarons who previously rode for the Classic Cruisers, joined and the first Crusaders MC Road Captain was appointed.
 He was given the nickname, “Rose”, by Brazzo and “Axel” was added by Rocky, hence “Axel Rose”.
 Raymond Barras was Sgt At Arms for a short while and this post was then taken up by Anthony Mc Cleeve.

 • The Crusaders MC was officially launched publicly on October 22nd 2006 at The Headhunters

 The very first members of the Crusaders MC South.

 These members will always be referred to as the Original Ssix, the foundation of the club.